tuffy/python-audio-tools/docs/programming/source/audiotools.rst

 .. attribute:: AudioFile.DESCRIPTION

-   A longer, descriptive name for the audio type as a unicode string.
+   A longer, descriptive name for the audio type as a Unicode string.
    This is meant to be human-readable.

 .. attribute:: AudioFile.COMPRESSION_MODES